-Image of a drawing of the Quaker Church in Newport, Rhode Island, 1850.
+Drawing of the Quaker Church in Newport, 1850

 The Great Friends Meeting House, built in 1699, is the oldest surviving house of worship in Rhode Island.
 Quakers, as they were dubbed by their detractors, were the most influential of Newport’s numerous early congregations.
 They dominated the political, social, and economic life of the town into the 18th century, and their “plain style” of living was reflected in Newport’s architecture, decorative arts and early landscape.